-HIV CARE STANDARD 8: For adults with HIV/AIDS, evidence based PMTCT service is provided in L&D room

-Lab Ioom HC8.1 Routine PITC is provided a written procedure or algorithm is available for 1 to all eligible women attending provision of PITC in maternity maternity for labor and delivery.
+HIV CARE STANDARD 8: For adults with HIV/AIDS, evidence ce based PMTCT service is provided in L&D room , - HC8.1 Routine PITC is provided to all eligible women attending a written procedure or algorithm is available for provision of PITC in maternity 1 maternity for labor and delivery.
 There is routine provision of PITC for eligible pregnant women attending maternity 10 Review delivery register entries of 10 women attending labor ward in the past month.
-HC8.2 ART for HIVinfected a written procedure or algorithm is available for 1 women and ARV prophylaxis provision of ARVs to mother-infant pairs in L&D for their exposed infants at maternity /L&D Is there routine provision of ART for mothers and ARV prophylaxis for infants at L&D 5 Review delivery register entries from 5 most recently seen HIV-infected women in maternity in the last month a written procedure or algorithm is available for provision of ARVs to mother-infant pairs in L&D 1 HIV CARE STANDARD 9 : For children with HIV/AIDS, evidence based HIV care and treatment is
+HC8.2 ART for HIV -infected women and ARV prophylaxis a written procedure or algorithm is available for provision of ARVs to mother-infant pairs in L&D 1 for their exposed infants at maternity /L&D Is there routine provision of ART for mothers and ARV prophylaxis for infants at L&D 5 Review delivery register entries from 5 most recently seen HIV-infected women in maternity in the last month a written procedure or algorithm is available for provision of ARVs to mother-infant pairs in L&D 1 HIV CARE STANDARD 9: For children with HIV/AIDS, evi- dence ba sed HIV care and treatment is given HC9.1 All eligible pediatric patients have documented prescription of Cotrimoxazole (CTX), according to national guidelines.
+All eligible pediatric children are prescribed with CTX as per national guideline 10 Review 10 charts of children on ART ≥12 months who had clinical assessment in the last month.
+HC9.2 Each facility performs and documents screening for a written procedure or algorithm for pediatric TB screening is available 1 active TB on intake and at each clinical visit for all HIV-infected children there is a standardized practice for pediatric TB screening and documentation at each visit Review 10 charts of children on ART ≥12 months who had clinical assessment in the last month.
+A written procedure or algorithm is available for providing nutrition assessment, categorizing nutrition status, and responding to assessment results with nutrition counseling and referral per national guidelines 10 Review 10 pediatric ART chartswho were seen in the past month.